EconometricInstitute/feb22012-programming-website/data/week4/4-ordered-objects.md

 }
 ```

-With a `String`, you can even delegate the comparison the the compareTo function of the `String` class!
-For instance like this:
+With a `String`, you can even delegate the comparison to the compareTo function of the `String` class!
+For instance, like this:
 ```java
 public class MyText implements Comparable<MyText> {
     private final String text;